TomasBoda/agent-lang/thesis.md

 ```

 ### 2.3 Declarations
 Declarations are the top-level constructs of the AgentLang language.
-They are used to declare agents, their properties and global variables.
+They are used to declare agents, properties and global variables.

 #### 2.3.1 Agents
-Agent is the main building block of the AgentLang simulation.
+Agent is the main building block of a simulation.
 It represents an agent model and its properties and is used for generating a set of agents for the simulation.
 Agents are always declared in the top-level program scope and they cannot be nested.
 Defining multiple agent models is also supported.

 To declare an `agent`, we use the following production rule:
 ```